Getting Ready for a Reno? Check Out These Design Resources First

 Self-explanatory and worth its weight in gold.
 We’ve planned (and re-planned, and re-planned again) our layout multiple times with this handy tool.

 Traditional White Kitchen With Wood Accents and Iron Chandelier

 The three points of the frequently mentioned work triangle are the range, sink and refrigerator.
 Appliances can be broken up with the classic shapes; for example, the cooktop and wall ovens might be in different areas.
 Two sinks are important for a two-cook kitchen.
 This white kitchen is accented with a marble backsplash and a wooden countertop on the island highlighting the bar stools and exposed ceiling beams.

 Not sure if your sofa will fit in that tiny living room?
 Craft a basic floor plan and layout your existing furniture to get a feel for the space you have and what you need to make room for.
 Genius!

 Find out how much product you’ll need in two super-simple steps.

 Another simple tool to calculate how much product you need to buy.
 Enter your room measurements, heights and preferences and receive an instant estimate.

 I love this checklist, mostly because of the final line item: “Carve out an oasis for you.”
 This is key during a renovation, so if you can’t phase your project to avoid construction dust, loud noises and general interference, I’d suggest staying elsewhere in an effort to sustain any sanity you may currently possess.
 Trust me on this one.

 Want to get a breakdown of how much your renovation will really cost?
-Follow a few simple tips from Trusty Guides, along with a helpful budget template you can download to track your own progress.
+Follow a few simple tips, along with a helpful budget template you can download to track your own progress.

 Home Inspiration Resources